mia-platform/documentation/docs/software-catalog/manage-items/software-catalog-ui/overview.md

 The item detail page, which features two tabs.

 - **General**: this tab presents an initial Details section containing essential information about the item, including its name, general information, useful links, and tags.
-- **Specifics**: this tab displays a JSON representation containing detailed information specific to the item.
+- **Assets**: this tab displays a JSON representation containing detailed information specific to the item.

 These organized sections ensure that users can quickly find the information they need regarding the item and its specifications.